What it is and why it matters

 This white paper provides some basic tips and techniques for creating meaningful visuals of your data.

-Data visualization is going to change the way our analysts work with data.
+Data visualisation is going to change the way our analysts work with data.
 They’re going to be expected to respond to issues more rapidly.
 And they’ll need to be able to dig for more insights – look at data differently, more imaginatively.
-Data visualization will promote that creative data exploration.
+Data visualisation will promote that creative data exploration.
 Simon Samuel Head of Customer Value Modeling for a large bank in the UK

 How Is It Being Used?

-Regardless of industry or size, all types of businesses are using data visualization to help make sense of their data.
+Regardless of industry or size, all types of businesses are using data visualisation to help make sense of their data.
 Here’s how.

 Comprehend information quickly

 By using graphical representations of business information, businesses are able to see large amounts of data in clear, cohesive ways – and draw conclusions from that information.
-And since it’s significantly faster to analyze information in graphical format (as opposed to analyzing information in spreadsheets), businesses can address problems or answer questions in a more timely manner.
+And since it’s significantly faster to analyse information in graphical format (as opposed to analysing information in spreadsheets), businesses can address problems or answer questions in a more timely manner.

 Identify relationships and patterns